openpracticelibrary/openpracticelibrary/content/practice/team-spaces.md

 ## Printer

-* We typically use a shared printer and do not dedicate one in the Labs space, to save space
+* We typically use a shared printer, and do not dedicate one in the Labs space, to save space

 ## Aesthetics